Pedrovinicius123/test-repository/README.md

 ![Complexity](https://github.com/user-attachments/assets/22785f3c-e44e-4813-8993-5b4b8364c423)

 This may refutate the ETH, which claims that there is no subexponential optimization that we can do in the exponential algorithm.
 That means, there is no $2^{o(n)}$.
 It may not solve the P vs NP conjecture, but it neglect a hypotesis much stronger that it.
 Maybe this is a support to P = NP?
+Maybe the number of clauses reflect on the final complexity?
+There is a lot of studies we can do on that algorithm.